drone-runners/drone-runner-kube/content/configuration/workspace.md

 Drone automatically creates a temporary volume, known as your workspace, where it clones your repository.
 The workspace is the current working directory for each step in your pipeline.

 Because the workspace is a volume, filesystem changes are persisted between pipeline steps.
-In other words, individual steps can communicate and share state using the filesystem.
+In other words, individual steps can communicate and share state using the workspace filesystem.

 Workspace path inside your pipeline containers: